FevenSeyfu/space-tourism-website/README.md

 ## Acknowledgments

-I have completed this challenge as part of WomenWhocode frontend, on going frontend development #frontendfriday challenge I would like to thank the community for the feedback.
+I have completed this challenge as part of [frontend Queen's](https://www.frontendqueens.com/) on going frontend development #frontendfriday challenge I would like to thank the community for the feedback.